 5 subtypes of malware: From backdoor to botnets

-Essentially, viruses, worms, and Trojans are the primary categories of malware.
-However, malwares have been further categorized based on more specific characteristics or modes of operation and features.
+Essentially, viruses, worms, and Trojans are the primary categories or types of malware.
+However, a malware can be further categorized based on more specific characteristics or modes of operation and features.

 1. Backdoor: A backdoor is a specific type of malware that is programmed to grant third-party or unauthorized remote access to a computer or computer network once installed.
-It can be included as a hidden part of a computer program, a separate standalone, program, or a code within a firmware of a hardware or an operating system.
+It can be included as a hidden part of a computer program, a separate standalone program or application, or a code within a firmware of a hardware or an operating system.

-Once installed for example, a key logger records all keystrokes done using the keyboard attached to a computer, thus, making it effective in stealing passwords.
-A memory-scraper malware, on the other hand, monitors and scans the random access memory found in specific computer devices such as point-of-sales terminals to collect personal data and information, including credit card information, among others.
+Once installed, for example, a keylogger records all keystrokes done using the keyboard attached to a computer, thus, making it effective in stealing passwords.
+A memory-scraper malware, on the other hand, monitors and scans the random access memory found in specific computer devices such as point-of-sale terminals to collect personal data and information, including credit card information, among others.

 3. Ransomware: Another specific type of malware is ransomware.
 It is programmed to attack a computer system and render it unusable either by blocking general access or decrypting the entire system or selected files and programs.

 4. Adware: Advertising-supported software or adware is originally a legitimate software used for deploying advertisements and generating revenues.
-Common examples of an adware can be found in open source software programs or free mobile applications.
+Typical examples of an adware can be found in open-source software programs and free mobile applications.

 However, when used as a specific type of malware, an adware forcibly presents unwanted advertisements.
 Some adware unknowingly collects data and information to track computer and Internet usage behavior and deliver targeted online advertisements.

-5. Botnet: A botnet or robot network is collective term for a network of remote-controlled computers that are infected by a malware.
-The infectious malware binds different computers into a single network that can be controlled from a single point, this allowing multiple and simultaneous operation.
+5. Botnet: A botnet or robot network is a collective term for a network of remote-controlled computers that are infected by a malware.
+The infectious malware binds different computers into a single network that can be controlled from a single point, thus allowing multiple and simultaneous operations.

-The use of botnets in fraudulent activities include crippling a website by triggering high traffic, slowing down a network by generating high bandwidth and consuming excessive system resources, and generating revenues through pa-per-click ads.
+The use of botnets in fraudulent activities includes crippling a website by triggering high traffic, slowing down a network by generating high bandwidth and consuming excessive system resources, and generating revenues through pay-per-click ads.